Have you ever wanted to froth milk for a delicious cappuccino or latte? Maybe you’ve been intimidated to try it before and had no idea where to begin.

 5. How to froth milk in a French press

-Next up on the list and most versatile of all ways to froth your milk at home is using your French press.
+Using a French press is next up on the list and the most versatile way to froth your milk at home.

 The great thing about a French press is that you can brew amazing coffee with it and froth milk in no time.
 You’ll need the following items to get started: